duckyuck/jiffy/README.md

 ### I'm not able to run my code without some other parts of the code throwing an exception

-Yeah, that's rather unfortunate, but your contribution makes is one step closer to have actual running code.
+Yeah, that's rather unfortunate, but your contribution takes us one step closer to have actual running code.

 ### What about testing?